Murrawarri Republic

-The Murrawarri Republic is a micronation that declared its independence from Australia in 2013, claiming territory straddling the border of the states of New South Wales and Queensland within Australia.
-The territory is the traditional homeland of the Murrawarri people, an Aboriginal people, but the population now comprises mostly non-Indigenous Australians.
+The Murrawarri Republic is a micronation that declared its independence from Australia in 2013 and claims territory and sovereignty over an area straddling the border of the states of New South Wales and Queensland within Australia.
+The territory is the traditional homeland of the Murrawarri people, an Aboriginal people, but the population of the territory claimed now comprises mostly non-Indigenous Australians.
 The Government of Australia has not acknowledged the declaration of independence, and their independence has been wholly unrecognised.

 Declaration of the Continuance of the State of Murrawarri Nation

 On 30 March 2013, the Murrawarri Republic released a declaration announcing its independence.
-The Peoples Council of the Murrawarri gave the Queen of England [sic] (Elizabeth II), the Prime Minister of Australia (Julia Gillard), as well as the Premiers of Queensland (Campbell Newman) and New South Wales (Barry O'Farrell) 21 days to respond to the declaration.
+The Peoples Council of the Murrawarri gave the Queen of England (Elizabeth II), the Prime Minister of Australia (Julia Gillard), as well as the Premiers of Queensland (Campbell Newman) and New South Wales (Barry O'Farrell) 21 days to respond to the declaration.

 The specific requests made to Queen Elizabeth II were: